cargocult/rowan-python/doc/tree.rst

 context, because the only bit of API you need to implement is the :meth:`__call__` method.
 Rowan exclusively uses duck typing rather than type checking.

+The structure of the controller is very similar to view functions in Django.
+In Rowan, however, methods never change their signature.
+They never get additional arguments passed in from the URL router.
+Any additional data must be set on the Request context and passed in.

 Children